ddalima/codelab/site/content/codelab/advisor-codelab-multi-cluster-aks.md

 <a href="/codelabs/advisor-codelab-03/index.html">
 <img src="/images/codelab-advisor-03.png" alt="Lets Start" width="600"/></a>

-> Note: this freely-available edition of Alcide Kubernrtes Advisor which scans Kubernetes cluster hygiene and security best practices.
+> Note: this freely-available edition of Alcide Kubernetes Advisor which scans Kubernetes cluster hygiene and security best practices.
 Alcide's commercial customers have access to *additional scanning features*, such as policy driven kubernetes scan, automatic updates, consuming reports from multiple clusters in a single dashboard, and enforcing policies using adminssion controller.